waylad/create-tezos-dapp/docusaurus/docs/getting-started.md

 title: Getting Started
 ---

-Create React App is an officially supported way to create single-page React applications.
+Create Tezos Dapp is an officially supported way to create single-page React applications.
 It offers a modern build setup with no configuration.

 ## Quick Start